xp5-org/docker-gnuradio-meshsdr/README.md

-this is a ubuntu 25 docker container with xrdp and gnuradio
+this is a ubuntu 25 docker container with xrdp and gnuradio for decoding mesh packets

 someone else did all the hard work of making gnuradio decode lora